RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 EmulationStation does not configure the operating system at all.
 You need to have a working ALSA setup in order for EmulationStation to make use of it.
 The rest of this document goes into some detail regarding configuring your operating system to get your sound working, so we won't go into too much detail here.
 But we will cover some standard functionality.

+NOTE: If you need to exit from EmulationStation to back to the Raspbian operating system, then press <kbd>F4</kbd> while in EmulationStation to exit and go to the console (terminal).

 #### Raspberry Pi Sound in Raspbian

 If you have a Raspberry Pi, this will cover the basic sound configuration in Raspbian to get the platform working.